A PTAS for Euclidean TSP with Hyperplane Neighborhoods: Introduction

-Observe that all of the above approximation results hold -- with a loss of a factor of $2$ -- also for the TSP path problem where the goal is to find a shortest path visiting all regions (without arbitrary start and end points).
-For the case of lines in the plane, there is a~$1.61$-approximation linear-time algorithm~\cite{TSPNlinesRays}.
+Observe that all of the above approximation results hold -- with a loss of a factor of~$2$ -- also for the TSP path problem where the goal is to find a shortest path visiting all regions (with arbitrary start and end point).
+For the case of lines in the plane, there is a~${1.61}$-approximation linear-time algorithm~\cite{TSPNlinesRays}.

-For improving the results on hyperplane neighborhoods, a repeatedly expressed belief is the following: If we identify the smallest convex region $C$ intersecting all hyperplanes, scale it up by a polynomial factor to a region $C'$, then $C'$ contains the optimal tour.
-Interestingly, Dumitrescu and Tóth~\cite{TSPNlinesBallsPlanes} refute this belief by giving an example where no $(1+\eps)$-approximate tour exists within such a region $C'$, for a small enough constant~$\eps>0$.
-This result makes it unlikely that first narrowing down the search space to a bounded region (such as the box computed in the $2^{\Theta(d)}$-approximation by Dumitrescu and T\'{o}th~\cite{TSPNlinesBallsPlanes}) and then applying local methods is a viable approach to obtaining a PTAS.
+For improving the results on hyperplane neighborhoods, a repeatedly expressed belief is the following: If we identify the smallest convex region~$C$ intersecting all hyperplanes, then we can scale it up by a polynomial factor to a region~${C'}$ such that~${C'}$ contains the optimal tour.
+Interestingly, Dumitrescu and Tóth~\cite{TSPNlinesBallsPlanes} refute this belief by giving an example where no~${(1+\eps)}$-approximate tour exists within such a region~${C'}$, for a small enough constant~${\eps>0}$.
+This result makes it unlikely that first narrowing down the search space to a bounded region (such as the box computed in the~${2^{\Theta(d)}}$-approximation by Dumitrescu and T\'{o}th~\cite{TSPNlinesBallsPlanes}) and then applying local methods is a viable approach to obtaining a PTAS.
 Indeed, the technique that we present in this paper is much more global.

 \paragraph{Our Contribution and Techniques.} The main result of this paper is a PTAS for TSP with hyperplane neighborhoods in fixed dimensions.
-This is a significant step towards settling the complexity status of the problem, which had been posed as an open problem several times over the past 15 years~\cite{TSPNplaneJoA, TSPNlinesBallsPlanes, sodaFatRegions, handbookgeom}. \begin{theorem} For every fixed~$d\in\mathbb{N}$ and~$\eps>0$, there is a~$(1+\eps)$-approximation algorithm for TSP with hyperplane neighborhoods in~$\mathbb{R}^d$ that runs in strongly polynomial time. \end{theorem}
+For fixed~$\eps$ and~$d$, our algorithm runs in strongly polynomial linear time (that is, the number of arithmetic operations is bounded linearly in the number of hyperplanes and the space is bounded by a polynomial in the input length), making it an EPTAS (\emph{efficient} PTAS).
+This is a significant step towards settling the complexity status of the problem, which had been posed as an open problem several times over the past 15 years~\cite{TSPNplaneJoA, TSPNlinesBallsPlanes, sodaFatRegions, handbookgeom}. \begin{theorem} For every fixed~${d\in\mathbb{N}}$ and~${\eps>0}$, there is a~${(1+\eps)}$-approximation algorithm for TSP with hyperplane neighborhoods in~${\mathbb{R}^d}$ that runs in strongly polynomial linear time. \end{theorem}